AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 The codebase is pretty diverse—it includes Simulink models, Arduino IDE code (C++), Python scripts, and a bunch of configuration files sprinkled throughout.
 Hope you enjoy digging into it.

+## System Structure

+Normally, when designing an autonomous system, a few familiar names immediately pop into your head—*SLAM, A⁎, RRT⁎*, and so on.
+These are the classics of autonomous navigation, and for good reason—they’re powerful and widely used.

+Unfortunately, these algorithms weren’t the right fit for the project.
+The biggest issue was scalability.
+Depending on your hardware, mapping and localizing in a small 25-square-meter room using SLAM might take on average a second or two—which is fine.
+But scale that up to a 1km by 1km environment, and the localization delay becomes impractical.
+The computational load grows rapidly, and real-time performance starts to fall apart.
+In short, these algorithms are powerful, but they’re not designed for lightweight, fast-response systems like the one I was building.

+To work around the limitations of traditional algorithms—especially in large outdoor areas—the robot uses a hierarchical navigation strategy.
+That means it combines cloud-based global planning on the higher level with a lower level real-time local obstacle avoidance onboard.

+The system uses [Microsoft Bing Maps APIs](https://learn.microsoft.com/en-us/bingmaps/rest-services/locations/) to generate a global path from the robot’s current location to its destination.
+The API returns a set of waypoints that define the overall route, allowing the robot to focus on navigating between them locally—without the burden of full-scale path planning onboard.

+For local navigation, the robot relies on the  [Vector Field Histogram](https://www.mathworks.com/help/nav/ug/vector-field-histograms.html) algorithm.
+It’s widely recognized for its simplicity, speed, and effectiveness in real-time obstacle avoidance, making it a great fit for resource-constrained systems like this one.

+Just a heads-up: Bing Maps’ routing API is being phased out, and things are moving toward the Azure Maps Route Directions API.
+It’s part of a broader shift to more modern, cloud-native mapping tools, which is something to keep in mind for future updates.

+Both VFH and Bing models can be found under the Models directory.
+Note that there are three different VFH models: one for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for moving between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
+Each model represents a different stage of development, so feel free to dive in and see what works best for your setup.

 ## Communication Protocols